billbaron600/cross-mod/docs/motivation.md

 # Motivation

+**Origins and scope.** The dual-process framework comes from cognitive psychology’s study of judgment and decision making, notably the heuristics-and-biases program by Amos Tversky and Daniel Kahneman, which documented systematic departures from normative rationality in perception, inference, and choice ([Tversky & Kahneman, 1974](https://doi.org/10.1126/science.185.4157.1124)).
+Building on this work, dual-process accounts formalize a distinction between fast, automatic processes and slower, controlled processes as an explanation for those deviations and for context-dependent variability in performance; see Kahneman’s synthesis on bounded rationality and dual processing ([Kahneman, 2003](https://doi.org/10.1037/0003-066X.58.9.697)).
+In contemporary machine learning, this lens is often used to interpret reasoning models as analogs of the slower, deliberative system, particularly when they use explicit planning, tool use, and multi-step reflection.

 ## Dual-process cognition: formal view
+**System 2 (S2)** denotes controlled, slower, sequential, and rule-based processing: effortful, working-memory-limited, but capable of explicit reasoning, analytic decomposition, and reduced error under novel mappings.
+A classic treatment is Kahneman’s overview of bounded rationality and dual processing ([American Psychologist, 2003](https://doi.org/10.1037/0003-066X.58.9.697)).
+In contemporary ML, large **reasoning** models are often framed as S2-like, with explicit planning and tool use; see, e.g., ([podcast link](https://sequoiacap.com/podcast/training-data-noam-brown/)).

 **System 1 (S1)** denotes automatic, rapid, parallel, and associative processing: effortless, cue-driven, high-throughput, but susceptible to biases and context-dependent errors.

 **System 2 (S2)** denotes controlled, slower, sequential, and rule-based processing: effortful, working-memory-limited, but capable of explicit reasoning, analytic decomposition, and reduced error under novel mappings.
 A classic treatment is Kahneman’s overview of bounded rationality and dual processing ([American Psychologist, 2003](https://doi.org/10.1037/0003-066X.58.9.697)).

-In contemporary ML, large **reasoning** models are often framed as S2-like, with explicit planning and tool-use; see, e.g., Noam Brown discussing S2-style reasoning and training signals on *Training Data* ([podcast link](https://sequoiacap.com/podcast/training-data-noam-brown/)).
+In contemporary ML, large **reasoning** models are often framed as S2-like, with explicit planning and tool-use; see, e.g., ([podcast link](https://sequoiacap.com/podcast/training-data-noam-brown/)).

 <figure class="section">
   <img src="assets/img/system-cog.png" alt="Contrasting attributes of System 1 vs System 2" loading="lazy">